As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 Or, putting it another way, it can be read into Just Six Numbers by Martin Rees, which is presented without an economist in sight.

-6. Hi thanks for this.
+Hi thanks for this.
 A while back on coming to Aotearoa a Pakeha guy living over from us explained that the reason native plants had died back was because exotics from Europe (etc, I guess) were weaker/deficient in the fight for survival.
 Putting this resonant piece of bio-colonialism aside, I still came to realise that its antithesis could miss an important point.
 I learnt that natives could displace exotics if left alone, and regrowth of natives returned land, though it did not return-reverse change exactly back to conditions before colonial expropriation cleared it with huge burning off and by industrial logging.
 When settlers came they saw a stripped back newly-Europeanised landscape, then ready to exploit for agriculture and Western markets during the vast economic growth of the 2nd half of the 19th C. So, to cut a familiar story short is to state that Pakeha made it *impossible* for native growth to return, and that fact *completely* turns the Western colonial narrative on its head.
 So Bill’s narrative about the devastation wreaked by total economic competition is repeated exactly in terms of environmental destruction.
 Visiting Zealandia it seemed that their rewilding program permits old exotic growth to temporarily sustain regrowth, although natives then steal back the light by permanently overgrowing the exotic.
 There’s an interesting educational picture at one of Zealandia’s info points outside, that gives an impression of the ecosystem of trees and plants before colonial change, and then a differing native process involved in restoration and regrowth.
-To me it’s a story of (re)emergence I feel perhaps engaging ideas from complexity thinking – you can return by reversing the route by which you arrived.
+To me it’s a story of (re)emergence I feel perhaps engaging ideas from complexity thinking – you can’t return by simply reversing the route by which you arrived.
 Maybe its similar to sustain more directly economic reemergence in the global South.